jeffreykegler/hoonlint/misc/whitespace.md

 files as digraphs.

 Note that not all special-character digraphs are rune-ishes.
-Comments, including the digraphs that begin them are considered whitespace, and nothing in whitespace is considered a rune-ish.
+For example, the digraph `::` is not a rune-ish.
-Comment digraphs include `::`.
+Comments, including the digraphs that begin them, are considered whitespace, and nothing in whitespace is considered a rune-ish.

 Let `r` be the rune-ish digraph of a rune-ish expression.
 The **rune line** of a hoon is `Line(r)`.